 Knowing the answers to the following questions will help guide brand owners in identifying this valuable brand team member.

 1. Understand the expertise you need.
 For example, patents, trademarks, and copyrights have by long-standing tradition been marketed together as “Intellectual Property.”
-However, in the digital age, each of these areas are separate and distinct specialties.
+However, in the digital age, each of these areas is a separate and distinct specialty.
 Most non-lawyers do not understand the difference.
 Specialization in patents does not automatically mean expertise in trademarks.
 Patent attorneys are engineers by training and are often more technical in their approach since they are dealing with issues pertaining to chemicals, mechanics, electrics, and biotechnology.
 Find out the true focus of the attorney you are speaking with.

 2. Experience and training of the trademark attorney.
 Unlike some legal specialties that require additional certification training, such as family law, tax, or patents, expertise for a trademark attorney is most often developed through mentoring and hands-on experience.
 With the advent of online filings, trademark registration can appear deceptively simple.
 Knowing how to navigate the Trademark Office website does not make for an expert trademark attorney.
 Understanding what to file and how to properly describe the goods and services comes only from training and experience.

-A thorough understanding of the legal principles governing what can be protected as a trademark can mean the difference between obtaining a registration or not, and whether the registration is worth the paper it’s printed on
+A thorough understanding of the legal principles governing what can be protected as a trademark can mean the difference between obtaining a registration or not, and whether the registration is worth the paper it’s printed on.

 3. Understanding Marketing and the Internet.
 Today’s trademark attorney should have an understanding of Internet marketing and advertising issues as well as the interplay between domains and trademarks.
-The trademark expert can offer honest, tough love advice on how to select and protect a strong brand name, including occasionally telling clients to dump a chosen mark and start over.
+The trademark expert can offer honest, tough-love advice on how to select and protect a strong brand name, including occasionally telling clients to dump a chosen mark and start over.
 The expert is able to review and analyze the results of a search report, and offer strategies on what and how to file, while positioning the brand name to avoid pitfalls.

 4. Domains present special issues.
-While recovery of domains from cybersquatters is relatively uncomplicated and inexpensive, specific elements must be proven and the trademark owner has only one bite at the apple.
+While recovery of domains from cyber squatters is relatively uncomplicated and inexpensive, specific elements must be proven and the trademark owner has only one bite at the apple.
 Your action must meet all of the requirements the first time around.
 Make certain the trademark attorney has training and proven success in these types of proceedings.
 It’s best not to engage an attorney that is only dabbling in trademarks to protect valuable brand names.

-5. Is this a one time transaction or a meaningful relationship.
+5. Is this a one-time transaction or a meaningful relationship.
 The dedicated I-Brand trademark attorney has feelings too.
 Unlike cheap one-shot filing services, with little expertise in the subject matter, the I-Brand lawyer is a dedicated professional advisor looking for a meaningful relationship.
 Are you?
 The best answer is “yes” if your goal is to grow a valuable brand.